Understanding the Situation in Iraq

 Recent advances in Iraq by the al-Qaeda clone known as the Islamic State of Iraq and Sham (ISIS) have raised fears that the entire country could fall to extremists.
 Although the collapse of security throughout much of Iraq seems sudden, it did not spring from a void, but rather is the result of a return of sectarianism to Iraq and of the steady growth of ISIS over the past two and a half years.

 After being suppressed by a U.S. counterinsurgency in 2007-2010, the group—then an al-Qaeda-affiliated group called the Islamic State of Iraq (ISI)— reemerged when the U.S. withdrew its military from Iraq in 2011.
 The rise of ISI was aided by the destabilization of the precarious sectarian balance in the country, which could not be maintained without the calming presence of the U.S., perceived as impartial by both Sunnis and Shi’a.
 ISI seems to have been able to take advantage of the fears of Sunnis to win over recruits and reports of the return of the group surfaced throughout 2012 and 2013.
-There was also a in terrorist violence and mass prison breaks that released of insurgents.
+There was also a steady increase in terrorist violence and mass prison breaks that released hundreds of hardened insurgents.

 By the end of 2013, the violence had evolved into a full-scale insurgency, shown most clearly by the fall of Fallujah into the hands of the now renamed ISIS and the reestablishment of an extremist “wilayat” or province, in Diyala.
 It is this context that allowed ISIS to take Mosul, Tikrit, Tal Afar and other major cities in short order, putting a large percentage of Iraq under the influence if not outright control of the extremists.